gmc-code/PC-microbit-micropython/docs/breadboards/Piezo_Buzzer_and_music.rst

     | The docs suggest that there is a test for the speaker status via ``speaker.is_on()``.
     | However, ``print(help(speaker))`` does not list it as being available yet (as of July 2022).
     | See: https://microbit-micropython.readthedocs.io/en/v2-docs/microbit_micropython_api.html

+| For use of the buzzer on the breadboard, set the speaker to off so that the in-built speaker does not also play sounds.

 ----